David-Harvey/deloitte_case_study_david_harvey/README.md

 - Visual Studio 2017

 ### Command line:
-I have purposely committed the '.\bin\release\' directory in Github so you don’t need to build it using Visual Studio 2017.
+I have purposely committed the
+[excutable in the bin release folder](https://github.com/David-Harvey/deloitte_case_study_david_harvey/tree/master/DeloitteCaseStudy_DavidHarvey/bin/Release) so you don’t need to build it using Visual Studio 2017.

 - Clone the GitHub repository and navigate to the directory using Command Line.
 - Execute the following command: DeloitteCaseStudy_DavidHarvey.exe .\sampledata.txt